lnbits/cashu/README.md

-# Cashu
+# LNbits Cashu extension

-## Create ecash mint for pegging in/out of ecash
+This extensions is a Cashu mint and a Cashu wallet.

 ### Usage